sajithveluthattil/testrail-integration/README.md

 ### TestRail Configuration

 * Project should be setup as a single repository with baseline support.
-* A custom string field named `automation_id` should be added to the `Case` fields for the project.
+* ~~A custom string field named `automation_id` should be added to the `Case` fields for the project.~~
 * ~~All suite names should be unique~~
-* Automation IDs need to be unique within a TestRail test suite
+* In case you are using Automation ID field, it needs to be unique within a TestRail test suite

 ### Test Code